Find a Part Now

 Chevrolet big-block engine

-Chevrolet had introduced its popular small block V8 in 1955, but needed something larger to power its medium duty trucks and the heavier cars that were on the drawing board.
-The big block, which debuted in 1958 at 348 cu in (5.7 L), was built in standard displacements up to 494 cu in (8.1 L), with aftermarket crate engines sold by Chevrolet exceeding 500 cu in (8.2 L).
+Chevrolet had introduced its popular small-block V8 in 1955, but needed something larger to power its medium duty trucks and the heavier cars that were on the drawing board.
+The big-block, which debuted in 1958 at 348 cu in (5.7 L), was built in standard displacements up to 496 cu in (8.1 L), with aftermarket crate engines sold by Chevrolet exceeding 500 cu in (8.2 L).

-The first version of the "Big Block" V8 Chevrolet engine, known as the W-series, was introduced in 1958.
+The first version of the "big-block" V8 Chevrolet engine, known as the W-series, was introduced in 1958.
 Chevrolet designed this engine for use in passenger cars and light trucks.
-This engine had an overhead valve design with offset valves and uniquely scalloped rocker covers, giving it a distinctive appearance.
-The W-series was produced from 1958 to 1965, and had three displacement options:
+This engine had an overhead valve design with offset valves and uniquely scalloped valve covers, giving it a distinctive appearance.
+The W-series was produced from 1958 to 1965, in three displacements:

 • 348 cu in (5.7 L), available from 1958 to 1961 in cars, and in light trucks through 1964;